Share this article:

 To successfully showcase that your ERC research project encompasses the ‘high-gain’ requirement, we suggest the following important steps:

 1. ERC’s high gain attribute is one of the most central aspects of ERC projects.
 The expected impacts of a successful project should thus all be explicitly addressed in the text.
-Therefore, we urge and stress to present all relevant aspects of the gain of the project in all relevant fields.
+Therefore, we urge you to present all relevant aspects of the gain of the project in all relevant fields.

 2. If the project’s gain is mostly applicative, which is common in some domains, make sure to discuss the project’s contribution to basic science on top of the trivial applicative gain.
 Will the project generate new valuable scientific knowledge?
 How will this knowledge impact the field?